simonZhou86/simonZhou86.github.io/_pages/about.md

 Welcome!

-As of May 1st, I am a full-time Machine Learning Engineer at [SpassMed](https://www.spass.ai/) working on multimodal models for medical data, including physiological time series, medical report and imaging.
+I am a full-time Machine Learning Engineer at [SpassMed](https://www.spass.ai/) working on multimodal models for medical data, including physiological time series, medical reports and imaging.
+If you are interested in AI applications in Medicine, please reach out and we can have a chat!

-I obtained my Master of Science (MSc.) degree in Computer Science at the University of Toronto in March 2024, where I am very fortunate to be advised by [Prof. Farzad Khalvati](https://medical-imaging.utoronto.ca/faculty/farzad-khalvati) at the [Intelligent Medical Informatics Computing Systems Lab](https://imics.ca/).
+Previously, I obtained my Master of Science (MSc.) degree in Computer Science at the University of Toronto in March 2024, where I am very fortunate to be advised by [Prof. Farzad Khalvati](https://medical-imaging.utoronto.ca/faculty/farzad-khalvati) at the [Intelligent Medical Informatics Computing Systems Lab](https://imics.ca/).
 I was affiliated with [The Hospital for Sick Children (SickKids) Research Institute](https://www.sickkids.ca/en/research/about-research-institute/), one of the top three pediatric health-care centres in the world, where I worked in the [Department of Neurosciences & Mental Health](https://www.sickkids.ca/en/research/research-programs/neurosciences-mental-health/).

 ## 🔥 News